Kaczka998/TechnologieObiektoweProjekt/README.md

 Alternatively, you can run this application in cmd, but it requires to have Maven installed on your PC (as Intellij has Maven built in).

-## How to Use.
+## How to Use

 This application has 2 classes predefined for testing purposes.
 You can find them in Examples.java.
 Both of them have inner classes - Car has field engine type Engine and Person has field addresses type List<Address>.

 While application is running you can see simple menu:

         === Object Mapper Menu ===
         1. Map JSON to Object
         2. Map Object to JSON
         3. Quit
         Enter your choice:

         Scenario 1: Enter "1".
 1. You are asked for json String, f.e. for Car class it will look like: {"make":"Toyota","model":"Yaris","year":2014,"features":["AC","electric mirror"],"engine":{"type":"diesel","displacement":1.2}}
 2. Then you are asked for a name of class you want to parse the JSON to.
 If you provide uncompatible class name then you get error message and are return to the menu.
 If you provided JSON like above and class name as "Car" you should get output looking like: